Capacitacion-Gen3/the-bad-way/README.md

 8. Test it with: http://your.ip.or.localhost/webapp/list.jsp

 For his to work, it needs:
-1. A machine with docker and GIT
+1. A machine with docker and GIT (this works better if the host machine is new without any other servcie using reserved ports and docker names)

 That's it !!!!